Explore the Division of Student Affairs

 The University Counseling Center espouses a philosophy of acceptance and respect, compassion, and support for the individuals that we serve, as well as toward each other.
 We work to create a warm and welcoming environment that expresses respect for the individual and their relationships.
 We hold a belief in the self-determination and growth of the individual.
 We seek to create and maintain a dynamic and fluid environment that allows for a sense of safety and trust to build in our clients and ourselves.
 We adopt a holistic view of ourselves – from being providers of psychological services for the university community (our clients) to working to meet the broader needs of our clients.

 The Financial Aid office offers resources for prospective and current students as well as parents.
-Their website will provide information on different types of financial aid, such as scholarships, grants, loans and work study.
+Their website provides information on different types of financial aid, such as scholarships, grants, loans and work study.
 There is also a very informative section of frequently asked questions.

 The mission of Student Health Services is to promote the health and well-being of students through education, prevention, and care of acute medical conditions, thereby enhancing the quality of the student’s university experience.